Sureshanteyum Sumalathayudeyum Hrudayahariyaya Pranayakadha: Release

+Theatrical

 The first look poster of the film was released on 11 March 2024 and the official trailer of the film was released on 11 April 2024.
 The film was released on 16 May 2024.

+Home Media

+The digital streaming rights of the film were acquired by Saina Play, and will start streaming from 19 May 2026, two years after its theatrical release.

 Reception

 The film mostly received mixed response from critics.